retracy/skills/README.md

 ## Deploying an updated version to Git

-Run 'npm run deploy' from a Powershell prompt.
-This is the only prompt that formulates the base href value correctly.
+Run 'npm run deploy'.
+Note that this only use to work from Powershell due to the way that the base href value was formulated.
+However, more recently, Bash and Cmd prompts work as well.

 ## Accessing the Git-hosted website